 In essence, the Jones Act provides an injured seaman a remedy under maritime law against his or her employers for injuries arising from negligent acts of the employer or co-workers during the course of employment on a vessel.
 This means that the employer must do something unreasonable or fail to perform a reasonable act that would have prevented injury in order for the seaman to win his claim Claims brought under the Jones Act can also raise claims against a vessel’s owner that a vessel was unseaworthy.

-One of the central questions in any maritime injury case is whether the injured party is a seaman, since only a seaman can recover under the Jones Act.
-A seaman is a member of the crew of a vessel or someone who assigned to a vessel or a fleet of vessels.
-For example, those who work on tankers, freighters, jack-up rigs, semi-submersibles, towboats / tugs, supply boats, crew boats, barges, lay barges, and fishing vessels are members of the crew are considered seamen.
+One of the central questions in any maritime injury case is whether the injured party is a seaman since only a seaman can recover under the Jones Act.
+A seaman is a member of the crew of a vessel or someone who is assigned to a vessel or a fleet of vessels.
+For example, those who work on tankers, freighters, jack-up rigs, semi-submersibles, towboats/tugs, supply boats, crew boats, barges, lay barges, and fishing vessels are members of the crew and are considered seamen.
 (Other Vessels)

 Often there is a dispute as to seamen status and whether the seaman was working on a vessel when he was injured.
 It is very important to allow the maritime injury attorney to study the facts surrounding the accident and the vessel to help make the determination of seaman status and to which law should apply.